Kinshasa: Ethnic groups and migration

-Beyond domestic migrations, Kinshasa has historically exerted a centripetal pull on transnational populations from across the African continent and beyond.
-The Lari, from the Republic of the Congo, settled on fertile vacant lands and introduced new agricultural practices, including vegetable gardening.
-Equally salient was the arrival of the Coastmen, or Ndingari, a term for West African migrants from present-day Nigeria, Ghana, Mali, Senegal, Benin, Guinea, and Togo.
-Predominantly Muslim, they were active in commerce, public works, and artisanal trades.
-They also influenced the city's cultural makeup by introducing wax-printed textiles and socio-familial practices including polygamy.
+Beyond domestic migrations, Kinshasa has historically attracted transnational populations, including the Lari, who settled on fertile, vacant land and were the first to introduce various vegetables, such as cabbage, carrots, tomatoes, and cucumbers.
+The Coastmen, or Ndingari, a term that refers to West African migrants from present-day Nigeria, Ghana, Mali, Senegal, Benin, Guinea, and Togo.
+Predominantly Muslim, they were primarily employed in public works, education, commerce, and other trades.
+They also influenced local culture by introducing polygamy and wax-printed fabrics (pagnes wax).
 Among the most demographically and culturally prominent expatriate communities are the Zombo, originally from Maquela do Zombo in Angola's Uíge Province.
-As the most populous foreign African demographic in Kinshasa, the Zombo initially migrated as traders and laborers.
-From the 1950s onward, they were extensively conscripted to work at the port of CITAS (Compagnie Industrielle et de Transport au Stanley Pool), where their primary responsibilities included the handling and conveyance of colonial commodities such as palm derivatives, copal resin, cotton, and ivory.
+As the most populous foreign African demographic in Kinshasa, they initially migrated as traders and laborers and, from the 1950s onward, were extensively conscripted to work at the port of CITAS, where they primarily handled and transported colonial commodities such as palm derivatives, copal resin, cotton, and ivory.

 The Zombo became known for their physical endurance and work ethic, making them ideal laborers in the eyes of colonial authorities.
-Outside the workplace, they introduced door-to-door commerce in indigenous neighborhoods, selling rice, doughnuts, and beans, a practice that evolved into mobile street vending using handmade carts (pousse-pousse).
-Their numbers escalated markedly during World War II, spurred by both economic incentives in the Belgian Congo and repressive governance in Angola under António de Oliveira Salazar.
-The authoritarian policies of the Estado Novo regime, particularly the brutal enforcement tactics of the PIDE (Portuguese secret police), pushed many Angolans to seek refuge in Kinshasa.
-Belgian colonial authorities, constrained by porous borders and entrenched kinship networks among the Bakongo across both nations, were largely ineffectual in stemming this migratory tide.
+Outside the workplace, they introduced door-to-door trade in indigenous quartiers, selling rice, doughnuts, and beans, a practice that later evolved into mobile street vending with handmade carts (pousse-pousse).
+Their numbers escalated markedly during World War II, spurred by economic incentives in the Belgian Congo and by repressive governance in Angola under António de Oliveira Salazar.
+The authoritarian policies of the Estado Novo regime, particularly the brutal enforcement tactics of the PIDE, pushed many Angolans to seek refuge in Kinshasa.
+Belgian colonial authorities, constrained by porous borders and entrenched kinship networks among the Bakongo across both nations, were largely ineffectual in stemming this border-crossing migration.
+In contrast to other diasporic groups, the Zombo showed a strong tendency toward integration and avoided repatriation while raising successive generations in Kinshasa, where they became culturally and linguistically assimilated.
+Zombo youths were often enlisted in the Force Publique, while their elders became known for their frugality, temperance, and entrepreneurial self-sufficiency.
+Over time, many transitioned into artisanal vocations and small-scale manufacturing, and introduced handcrafted women's footwear fashioned from repurposed automobile tires.

-In contrast to other diasporic groups, the Zombo exhibited a pronounced tendency toward permanent settlement and integration.
-Avoiding repatriation, they raised successive generations in Kinshasa, where they assimilated both culturally and linguistically.
-Youths often enlisted in the Force Publique, while their elders gained renown for frugality, temperance, and entrepreneurial self-sufficiency.
-Over time, many transitioned into artisanal vocations and small-scale manufacturing, introducing innovations such as handcrafted women's footwear fashioned from repurposed automobile tires.
+Long-established communities such as the Lebanese, Greeks, Indians, and Pakistanis have remained active.

 Language

 The official language is French (See: Kinshasa French vocabulary).
 Kinshasa is the largest officially Francophone city in the world, though many residents struggle to speak it.
-Although Lingala is widely used as a spoken national language, French is the language of street signs, posters, newspapers, government documents, schools; it dominates plays, television, and the press, and it is used in vertical relationships among people of different social classes.
-People of the same class, however, speak the Congolese languages (Kikongo, Lingala, Tshiluba or Swahili) among themselves.
-Kinshasa hosted the 14th Francophonie Summit in October 2012.
+The city was the host of the 14th Francophonie Summit in October 2012.
+Four national languages, such as Lingala, Tshiluba, Kikongo, and Swahili, are also spoken, along with several vernacular languages.